larsreed/jsonschemadocs/README.md

 ## **Creating documentation**

-Currently, two types of documentation are supported
+Currently, three types of documentation are supported

 1. HTML

     To create an HTML document documenting the schema, run a visitor like this (the "2" parameter signifies that we want to embed tables of up to 2 rows).

 ```java
          final var visitor3 = new JsonDocHtmlVisitor(2);
          new JsonSchemaParser().parseFile(fileName).visit(visitor3);